sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 Therefore, we think we need to follow no procedures when coding.

 Being a part of a large company, the next step is to integrate our new code.
-Integrating means "putting" our code into the millions of lines of working code already existing in our codebase.
+Integrating means "putting" our code into the millions of lines of working code already existing in the company's codebase.
-To make things even more complicated, our 300+ colleagues also integrate their new code simultaneously.
+To make things even more complicated, our mote than 300 colleagues also integrate their new code simultaneously.
-The sheer endless amount of external libraries we use, including their own dependencies, is constantly updated.
+The sheer endless amount of external libraries we use, including their dependencies and the dependencies of their dependencies, is also constantly updated.
 This creates a moving integration target.

 ![Integration](img/1/branches.png)